project-image

 A Closer Look at Exo-Cartography

-almost 3 years ago – Sun, Oct 24, 2021 at 05:33:46 PM
+about 3 years ago – Sun, Oct 24, 2021 at 05:33:46 PM

 Happy Autumn to everyone except for those of you on the other side of that pesky Equator - happy Spring to you instead!
 As I write this update, our cat Ivy is sitting on my shoulder, because it is unacceptably cold outside.
 She wanted to make sure you all knew.
 Very important.